michalmonday/xohw23-121/docs/sensors_extension.md

     * Microphone
     * Hall sensor
     * Temperature
-* [AD8232](https://www.amazon.co.uk/gp/product/B08216YR9H) ECG sensor with [SKINTACT electrodes](https://www.amazon.co.uk/dp/B00D3O9NPI) (much better than the ones that come with the sensor)
+* [AD8232](https://www.amazon.co.uk/gp/product/B08216YR9H) ECG sensor with [SKINTACT electrodes](https://www.amazon.co.uk/dp/B00D3O9NPI) (these electrodes are much better than the ones that come with the sensor)
 * [CD74HC4067](https://www.amazon.co.uk/DollaTek-CD74HC4067-Channel-Multiplexer-Breakout/dp/B07PPKRVGW/ref=sr_1_6) multiplexer
-* [TXS0108E (HW221)](https://www.amazon.co.uk/XTVTX-TXS0108E-Converter-Bi-Directional-Compatible/dp/B09P87R16M/ref=sr_1_8) logic level converter (for converting XADC_GPIO from 1.5V to 3.3V)
+* 2x [TXS0108E (HW221)](https://www.amazon.co.uk/XTVTX-TXS0108E-Converter-Bi-Directional-Compatible/dp/B09P87R16M/ref=sr_1_8) logic level converter (for converting XADC_GPIO from 1.5V to 3.3V, and PMOD from 2.5V to 3.3V)
-* 20-pin ribbon cable (for connecting the sensors extension to the J63 XADC connector on the ZC706 board)
+* 20-pin ribbon cable (for connecting the analog inputs to the J63 XADC connector on the ZC706 board)
+* 12-pin ribbon cable (for connecting digital inputs to the J58 connector on the ZC706 board)
-* 5.1k, 2k resitors (for voltage divider because ZC706 board expects no more than 1V on the analog input pins)
+* 2x 5.1k, 2x 2k resitors (for voltage dividers because ZC706 board expects no more than 1V on the analog input pins, and the PMOD J58 header expects 2.5V inputs)
-* 2x 10k (or similar) resistor (for pull-up of the level shifter output enable pin and pull-down of the multiplexer enable pin)
+* 3x 10k (or similar) resistor (for pull-up of the level shifter output enable pin and pull-down of the multiplexer enable pin)
+* 2x [SN74HC165N](https://www.amazon.co.uk/dp/B08LYS98RQ) shift registers (for reading digital inputs through only 3 pins of the ZC706 board)
 * [Voltage regulator](https://www.amazon.co.uk/AMS1117-3-3-4-75V-12V-voltage-regulator-module/dp/B09Q8Q3ZVM/ref=sr_1_3), 5V to 3.3V (using 3.3V potentially allows to avoid using the level shifter when alternative 2.5V pins from J58 are used, but it is more elegant to just use the level shifter and keep all connections within the single ribbon cable)
 * 2*10 header pins (it would be better to use a proper [20-pin socket](https://www.amazon.co.uk/sourcingmap%C2%AE-2-54mm-Socket-Straight-Connector/dp/B013FM9S2K/ref=sr_1_5) which enforces the right orientation and position of the ribbon cable, but we were to eager to make it work and didn't wait for the delivery)
 * perfboard